sk-sanal/Increasing-Real-Estate-Management-Profits/README.md

 ## Repository contents

 * query.sql file: it contains the SQL query written to retrieve the data required to perform the analysis
-* Final_analysis_v2.pdf is the presentation prepared for stakeholders with recommendation
+* Final_analysis_v2.pdf: the presentation prepared with recommendations that Watershed properties should enter the short-term rental market